CS-DS-125/125book/py4e_rst/05-iterations.rst

 counter
    A variable used in a loop to count the number of times something happened.
-We initialize a counter to zero and then increment the counter each time we want to “count” something.
+We initialize a counter to zero and then increment the counter each time we want to "count" something.

 .. index:: counter
 decrement